valtsu23/DIY-Emu-Black-Dash/README.md

 - M4 nut 2pcs

 ### Parts for PCB
+#### Please note that the PCB is designed to work with the display from Makerplane.
+You cannot use it without the display.
 #### PCB was ordered from www.jlcpcb.com (order stats can be found from pcb files):
 #### From www.partco.fi
   - MCP3002-I/P